 We'll take a quick break.

-More of our news roundup information overload.
+More of our news roundup, information overload.

-Jonathan Gillum, Dan Bongino, also be getting uh your calls in and much more coming up in the course of the program today.
+Jonathan Gillum, Dan Bongino, also be getting your calls in and much more coming up in the course of the program today.

 This week has flown by.

-Uh Dan Bongino, Jonathan Gillam are with us.
+Dan Bongino, Jonathan Gillum are with us.

-I think the other big story of the week is the fact that the uranium won, this this informant Dan Bongino, a guy that was within Putin's network, that's the up front and personally saw Putin's uh operatives literally involved in bribing, extortion, racketeering, money laundering, kickbacks, and he was telling all of this about 18 months before the uranium one deal ever went through.
+I think the other big story of the week is the fact that the Uranium One, this informant, Dan Bongino, a guy that was within Putin's network, that's upfront and personal, he saw Putin's operatives literally involved in bribing, extortion, bracketeering, money laundering, kickbacks.

-Yeah, not only that, Sean, they put a gag order after the case was fled out to a a relatively minor charge, the entire uh uranium-one debacle in the racketeering case.
+Yeah, not only that, Sean, they put a gag order after the case was pled out to a relatively minor charge.

 And what Hillary's saying now is wrong.

-What she's saying is, well, I was only one of a few members who okayed this uranium one deal.
+What she's saying is, well, I was only one of a few members who okayed this Uranium One deal.

-What she conveniently leaves out, your audience needs to focus on like a laser, is forget the approval of the uranium one deal for a moment.
+What she conveniently leaves out, your audience needs to focus on like a laser, is forget the approval of the Uranium One deal for a moment.

-Her husband traveled overseas to Kazakhstan with an executive from a company that benefited strongly financially from the sale of Kazakhstan's uranium, and then turned around and made millions in donations to the Clinton Foundation while he was being paid handsome speaking fees by some of the same people who would also benefit from the sale of the nuclear fuel.
+Her husband traveled overseas to Kazakhstan with an executive from a company that benefited strongly financially from the sale of Kazakhstan's uranium and then turned around and made millions in donations to the Clinton Foundation while he was being paid handsome speaking fees by some of the same people who would also benefit from the sale of the nuclear fuel.

 Everyone that benefited, you find a financial connection to the Clinton Foundation.

-No, and this is just m exactly more of what we're talking about with all this other stuff.
+No, and this is just exactly more of what we're talking about with all this other stuff.

-Um, this is just more evidence for the American people to realize a couple things.
+This is just more evidence for the American people to realize a couple things.

 And the evidence is telling us over and over again that these people are using their positions to further their ideology and their own personal gain.

-All right, uh, it's been a busy week.
+It's been a busy week.

 We really appreciate your time.

-Uh, you guys have been doing amazing work.
+You guys have been doing amazing work.

 Jonathan Gillen, we appreciate it.

-Uh when we come back, we have wide open telephones.
+When we come back, we have wide open telephones.

-If you want to be a part of the program, we'll take a break.
+We'll get to your calls, 800-941 Sean, if you want to be a part of the program.

 We'll come back.

-Hannity 9 Eastern tonight, where we have new and breaking news on all of these issues that the media is ignoring, news you won't get anywhere else.
+Hannity 9 Eastern tonight, where we have new and breaking news on all of these issues that the media is ignoring.

 It's sad, but it's true.

-You would think the media would wake up to the biggest story in their lifetime, but I guess we'll have to drag them kicking and screaming to uh understanding some truth in their life.
+You would think the media would wake up to the biggest story in their lifetime, but I guess we'll have to drag them kicking and screaming to understanding some truth in their life.

 We'll continue.

-Now she makes this big deal on her Facebook page about how, well, in 2008, I had a sexual harasser.
+Now, she makes this big deal on her Facebook page about how, well, in 2008, I had a sexual harasser.

-As you know, Paula Jones exhibit A, Jennifer Flowers exhibit B, Juanita Broderick exhibit C, and there are other exhibits, and then the money she takes from countries millions for the Clinton Foundation that abuse women.
+As, you know, Paula Jones exhibit A, Jennifer Flowers Exhibit B, Juanita Broderick Exhibit C, and there are other exhibits.

 Anyway, here's Hillary.

-She starts talking about how she'll fight for women, and then yeah, one of those coughing fit things begins.
+She starts talking about how she'll fight for women, and then one of those coughing fit things begins.

-From Hollywood to politics to factory floors, everywhere.
+From Hollywood to politics to factory floors, everywhere, women are telling the truth about their lives.

 And let's make sure the world is never the same.